top of page

 a woman in the background stirring a coffee in the foreground

-These can exacerbate hot flushes and no end of other symptoms like insomnia, anxiety, irritability, and headaches.
+These can exacerbate hot flushes and no end of other symptoms like insomnia, anxiety, irritability and headaches.

 Understanding and prioritising these essential nutrients in your menopause diet can make a significant difference in your overall well-being, symptom management and weight loss goals.

-Secret 3: Understand Emotional Eating
+Secret 3: Emotional Eating is Real...but it's not Inevitable

 It's easy to fall into the trap of emotional eating or mindless snacking, especially when you've not slept and your mood is all over the place.

-Getting your blood sugar under control is vital.
 If you do need to snack, try to have something like an apple and almonds, hummus and veg sticks or yogurt and fruit.

 Identify your triggers.
 Take note of situations or emotions that trigger your cravings or emotional eating episodes.
-Are you more likely to reach for unhealthy snacks when you're stressed or bored?
-Understanding your triggers is the first step to regaining control over your eating habits.

-Find other coping mechanisms.
+Try to find other coping mechanisms.
 Instead of turning to food for comfort, explore other coping mechanisms to manage stress or negative emotions.
-This could include deep breathing exercises, going for a walk, journaling, or a hobby you enjoy.

 It’s so important for you to maintain a healthy weight and prioritise nutrition.
-If you get caught up in trying every fad diet or quick fix, you’ll never achieve long term, sustainable results.

 An ultra low calorie diet is not going to be sustainable in the long run, not to mention the side effects and lack of nutrients.

-Your menopause diet needs to be seen as a part of your bigger ‘toolkit’ along with strength training, sleep and self care.
 You might be interested in my blog post '5 Menopause Myths That Every Woman Needs to Know' too.

 A small calorie deficit